20squares/credible-commitments/credible-commitments/README.md

 - `Payoffs.hs` defines the payoff functions, both for players and **Coordinator**.
 -  `Types.hs` defines the types of many of the things we use in our model, such as AMM state, payoff types etc.

-The `private-information` branch is just built on the `main` branch.
-The only difference is that the AMM case is now suitably modified to accomodate for players having private information.
+The other branch, called `private-information`, is just built on top of the `main` branch.
+It implements a variation of [The AMM game](#the-amm-game) game case that is suitably modified to accomodate for players having private information.
 File structure is unchanged.

 # Analytics